Skip to main content

 Can these results be replicated for other e-commerce migrations?

 Yes.
-The Panda Patches stack pattern (Next.js + Sanity + Supabase + Stripe) is the standard PandaCodeGen Scale tier ($5,000 to $10,000) for e-commerce builds.
+The Panda Patches stack pattern (Next.js + Sanity + Supabase + Square) is the standard PandaCodeGen Scale tier ($5,000 to $10,000) for e-commerce builds.
 The MyCustomPatches WordPress migration pattern is the standard Growth tier ($3,500) when no headless commerce is needed.
 Real-time pricing calculators add 1 to 3 weeks to the timeline depending on complexity.
 Specific results vary by site size, traffic, and starting performance, but PageSpeed 90+ and SEO preservation are guaranteed in writing for every project.

 Related Reference Pages